SquareszLeaf/Leaf-LagSwitch/README.md

 # 🔥 Lag switch made for Roblox 🔥

-Undetectable by Byfron (as of 8/14/2024)
+Undetectable by Byfron (as of 10/11/2024)

 Made using ChatGPT in Python

 Open Source

-Quiality not Guaranteed
+Quality not Guaranteed

 ## How to Use: